WebOrigami/docs/src/content/framework/intro8b.md

 The `thumbnails` formula is long, so let's break it down.

-- This formula transforms the graph of files in the `images` folder.
+- The formula's reference to `images` will find the `images` folder in scope.
-- For each image in the `images` folder, the formula invokes the built-in `image/resize` function.
+- For each image in the `images` folder, the `map()` invokes the built-in `image/resize` function.
-- Behind the scenes, the `map()` function extends the scope with a `@value` entry that provides access to the value being mapped — that is, the original image data.
+- Behind the scenes, the `map()` function extends the scope with a `@value` entry that provides access to the value being mapped — in this case, a file buffer containing the original image data.
 - The extended scope will be passed to `image/resize`, along with an instruction to resize the image value to 200 pixels in width.
+The result will be a new file buffer containing the resized image.

 <span class="tutorialStep"></span> Navigate to `.svg` to see the current state of the site as a graph.
 In addition to the real `images` folder, you can now see a virtual `thumbnails` folder.
 In that browser preview, click the little dot representing that virtual folder to browse into it.